open-telemetry/opentelemetry-specification/specification/trace/api.md

 - Name of the event.
 - A timestamp for the event.
 Either the time at which the event was added or a custom timestamp provided by the user.
-- [`Attributes`](../common/common.md#attributes) further describing the event.
+- Zero or more [`Attributes`](../common/common.md#attributes) further describing the event.

 The Span interface MUST provide: